What is automated material handling equipment?

 What types of equipment does this include?

-Benefits of automated material handling systems
+Features and benefits of automated material handling systems

 One of the main advantages of automated material handling systems is that they can significantly increase productivity and efficiency.
 For example, conveyors can be used to quickly and efficiently move materials from one location to another, while robotic arms can be used to automate repetitive tasks such as picking and packing.
 Automated storage and retrieval systems, also known as ASRS, can be used to store and retrieve materials quickly and accurately, reducing the need for manual labor.
 AMRs can be used to transport materials throughout a facility, reducing the need for human operators.